leanprover/SampCert/README.md

 We build upon SampCert, creating support for the local model using [Lean](https://lean-lang.org/) and the extensive [Mathlib](https://github.com/leanprover-community/mathlib4) library.
 We also implement the [randomized response](https://www.tandfonline.com/doi/abs/10.1080/01621459.1965.10480775) and [one-time basic RAPPOR](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42852.pdf) mechanisms, as well as implementing a more robust post-processing property for randomized mappings.
 We additionally move towards an implementation of the shuffle model.

-Our implementations are in SampCert/DifferentialPrivacy/Pure.
-Our additions are in the Local folder, Shuffle Model folder, and RandomizedPostProcessing.lean file.
+Our implementations are in `SampCert/DifferentialPrivacy/Pure`.
+Our additions are in the Local folder, Shuffle Model folder, and a few separate files in the Pure folder.

 ### Local